-7.7.1 All new developments comprising the creation of new dwellings should demonstrate how the development will comply with Merton's Core Planning Strategy (2011) Policy CS15 Climate Change (parts a-d) and the policies outlined in Chapter 5 of the London Plan (2016).
+- 7.8.1 All new developments comprising the creation of new dwellings should demonstrate how the development will comply with Merton's Core Planning Strategy (2011) Policy CS15 Climate Change (parts a-d) and the policies outlined in Chapter 5 of the London Plan (2016). - 7.8.2 As a minor development proposal, the development should outline how it will achieve a 19% improvement on Buildings Regulations 2013 Part L and submit SAP output documentation to demonstrate this improvement.
+The development would also need to achieve internal water usage rates not in excess of 105 litres per person per day. - 7.8.3 The applicants have been made aware of sustainability requirements and I therefore recommend that Merton's Standard Sustainable Design and Construction (New Build Residential- Minor) Pre-Occupation Condition is applied to any grant of permission.

+7.9.
+Developer Contributions

+7.9.1 The proposed development would be subject to payment of the Merton Community Infrastructure Levy and the Mayor of London's Community Infrastructure Levy (CIL).

+8.0.
+CONCLUSION

-- 7.7.2 As a minor development proposal, the development should outline how it will achieve a 19% improvement on Buildings Regulations 2013 Part L and submit SAP output documentation to demonstrate this improvement.
-The development would also need to achieve internal water usage rates not in excess of 105 litres per person per day. - 7.7.3 The applicant has not provided an Energy and Sustainability Statement.
-They have been made aware of sustainability requirements and I therefore recommend that Merton's Standard Sustainable Design and Construction (New Build Residential- Minor) Pre-Occupation Condition is applied to any grant of permission. - 7.8.
-Developer Contributions - 7.8.1 The proposed development would be subject to payment of the Merton Community Infrastructure Levy and the Mayor of London's Community Infrastructure Levy (CIL). - 8.0.
-CONCLUSION - 8.1.1 Opportunity to provide additional residential accommodation should be creatively sought, and increasing the density on the existing site is a recognized route. - 8.1.2 On balance and taking into consideration the inherent constraints of the site, the proposed residential units would provide acceptable internal and external space standards and the accompanying extension works to accommodate the conversion are considered appropriate in their layout, heights, scale, form and design and would not be incongruous additions to harm the character of the host dwelling, surrounding area or neighbouring amenity.
-The proposal would also not have a detrimental impact on highway safety or parking pressure. - 8.1.3 Therefore, the scheme would adhere to the principles of the policies referred to above and it is recommended to grant planning permission subject to the attachment of relevant conditions and S106 Agreement.
+- 8.1.1 Opportunity to provide additional residential accommodation should be creatively sought, and increasing the density on the existing site is a recognized route. - 8.1.2 On balance, and taking into consideration the inherent constraints of the site, the proposed residential units would provide acceptable accommodation and the accompanying extension works to accommodate the conversion are considered appropriate in their layout, heights, scale, form and design and would not be incongruous additions to harm the character of the host dwelling, surrounding area or neighbouring amenity.
+The proposal would also not have a detrimental impact on highway safety or parking pressure. - 8.1.3 Therefore, the scheme would adhere to the principles of the policies referred to above and it is recommended to grant planning permission, subject to the attachment of relevant conditions and S106 Agreement.